The Company Store and Villa D'ascoli Unveil Globally Inspired Bedding and Home Decor Collection

 The artistry of VILLA D'ASCOLI meets The Company Store's unmatched comfort and quality.

 NEW YORK, Sept.
-4, 2024 /PRNewswire/ -- The Company Store, a leading online retailer of premium bedding, bath, and home decor products, and Villa D'Ascoli, an international fashion brand known for its vibrant and luxurious Indian-inspired textiles, have collaborated to create a unique collection of bedding, loungewear, and home decor.
+4, 2024 /PRNewswire-HISPANIC PR WIRE/-- The Company Store, a leading online retailer of premium bedding, bath, and home decor products, and Villa D'Ascoli, an international fashion brand known for its vibrant and luxurious Indian-inspired textiles, have collaborated to create a unique collection of bedding, loungewear, and home decor.

 This exclusive new collection seamlessly blends beautiful Indian artistry with The Company Store's commitment to quality and comfort.
 The result is a captivating array of colorful bedding and table décor designed to be layered, and ultra-comfortable, yet elevated, loungewear that is perfect for any occasion.
 The new line features: